 These bi-annual events for The Bridge have become a beautiful exercise in torture for me.
 Twice a year Sloane organizes amazing fundraisers for the wealthiest of Chicago’s citizens and provided them an opportunity to donate to help victims of human trafficking get back on their feet.
 The Bridge provides countless valuable resources – everything from counseling to job placement for survivors – and lobbies for stronger prevention laws.
 The Bureau office here in Chicago often trotted me out for these events.
 A few years ago a joint task force I was on, broke a big public case and the media decided they liked me.
 So now, whenever we’re looking for good press, I’m the one they put a tux on and send out for the cameras.

 In general, I’m fine with this unofficial role as long as it doesn’t keep me out of the field working on cases.
 I like people.
 I’m good at reading them, figuring out their angle, what they mean not just what they say.
 It’s what makes me good at my job.
-Marc calls me a human lie detector but really I just notice little details other miss.
+Flynn calls me a human lie detector but really I just notice little details other miss.